 Sally dropped her popsicle ; sadly , a hungry little squirrel ate it.

 It’s funny how something simple like task cards can get both students and teachers out of the worksheet funk.
 Often, task cards are very similar in content to a worksheet, but something about them feels more freeing and modern.
+Plus, you can use them to get students up and out of their seats by hanging them around the room or the hallway.
 Use that to your advantage!

-Not all worksheets are created equally.
-Some are more engaging than others.
+With grammar, repetition needs to happen.
+One layer of repetition we can use is practice pages.
+Some worksheets are more engaging than others.
 I make it my mission to write sentences that are entertaining for my students, whenever possible.
 Sometimes it’s as simple as substituting current students’ names in the sentence.
 Other times, I write about odd news, upcoming school events, or pop culture.
 Worksheets really are an ideal way to accomplish a lot of repetition in a short amount of time.
 Still, I would recommend limiting the number of questions to approximately one page (no more than 20-25).
-Too much drill in one sitting really does result in kill.

 Sorts are fairly easy to make, and students typically love them because they are able to use a hands-on approach to categorize topics.
 If you are creating a sort for comma usage, for example, you could make several columns, and each column could be labeled with a different comma rule.
 Students could then find the sentences that use that comma rule and glue them onto the answer sheet.
 Different variations of sorts exist, and there’s no right way to organize a sort as long as your students are learning from the activity.

-You can view my Rules for Commas and Semicolons lesson by clicking on the image below.
-It contains a sorting activity like the one I described above.
+This rules for commas and semicolons lesson contains a sorting activity like the one I described above.

-This technique is also effective without a worksheet or presentation.
+This technique is effective for analyzing author’s craft.
 If you are reading To Kill a Mockingbird, for instance, you might ask students to focus on a specific opening paragraph for a chapter.
 Prompt them with questions about why Harper Lee used commas the way she did.
 What effect do they have in terms of organizing the narrator’s thoughts and in terms of the reader’s interpretation of the passage?
+Or, maybe you choose Gordon Korman’s Restart.
+Discuss: Why does the author use so many dashes?

 Have students write a few sentences, a paragraph, or even a short response essay and only focus on incorporating the grammar skill at hand.
 Another idea is to have students re-read a recent piece of writing and revise it by adding commas that are used correctly for each comma rule you taught.
 One more thought: I’ve found success in highlighting grammar through writing when I have students demonstrate their competency of the skill while writing about vocabulary words.